Are you planning to visit Paris during late February, March or April?

 Jardin des Plantes draws big crowds of Parisians, especially on the weekends, to view the spectacular cherry tree blossoms on display.

-This gorgeous 60-acre botanical garden dates back to the 17th century, when Louis III ordered its creation as a place to grow medicinal plants.
 Some of the city's oldest cherry trees can be found here, including one planted in the early 1960s.
-In case you think that's not very old, it is quite an achievement for ornamental cherry trees, which typically live only 15-25 years and seldom longer than 40 years.
+In case you think that's not very old, it is quite an achievement for ornamental cherry trees, which typically live only 15-25 years and rarely more than 40 years.

 On a beautiful afternoon with blue skies and fluffy while clouds, they are breathtaking.